Analyze and think critically about environmental issues

 BIO 101L Laboratory to Introduction to Biology: Genetics, Evolution, and Ecology

 The laboratory course parallels the topics in BIO 101 and provides lab-based investigations of the material covered in BIO 101.
 Students must register for both BIO 101 and the lab section concurrently.
-Students who have previously taken BIO 101 and only need the lab credit should discuss this possibility with their advisor and the class professor.
+(This course carries an additional laboratory fee.)

 BIO 102 Introduction to Biology: Cell and Animal Biology